 For some of you this may not be an issue, but for others it is something you run into often enough to be frustrating.
 Have you ever taken a step back and looked at your abilities in improvisation and think, “what should I work on next?”
 I am not talking about the egotistical thought of I’ve made it, but rather one where you have felt you have hit the wall on progress.
 You know there is more to learn, more to absorb, more to hear, etc. But yet you do not want to keep working on the same things over and over.

 Why E minor?
 If you go to the Facebook page called Jam of the Week started by trumpeter Farnell Newton he has a weekly challenge where musicians from all over the world play an a capella solo to a blues/standard.
-Last week was on the standard All the Things You Are by Jerome Kern.
+One of the weeks was on the standard All the Things You Are by Jerome Kern.
 In the video posting I made I played The Lick over the 7th & 8th bar of the form in E minor (the chord is Cmaj7) which gives it a Lydian sound.

 So what fun challenge can you create for yourself?
 Maybe find creative ways to play Happy Birthday or some other simple melodic fragments and work them into your improvisations.
 If you play in a group, see how many times you can play that melodic fragment without the other noticing.
 Or come join the Jam of the Week group and take part of the weekly challenges.
 We enjoy playing our instruments and making music.
 If you are losing some of that enjoyment…make it fun again!

 Thank you for taking the time to read this blog/post.
 As a thank you I wanted to give you a FREE MP3 from the JKQ.
 Simply click the button below and fill out the short form and you’ll have it in just a few short moments!